Digital Nomad Life in Leipzig, Germany

 What residency documents or visas did I need if I will be in Leipzig for a while?

 "If you are planning to stay in Leipzig for an extended period, you will need to obtain the appropriate visa or residency permit.
 The type of visa or permit you need depends on your nationality, the purpose of your stay, and the length of your stay.
 If you are a citizen of a non-EU country and plan to stay in Germany for more than 90 days, you will need to apply for a National Visa before you arrive in Germany.
 This visa allows you to enter Germany and stay for up to 90 days, during which time you can apply for a residence permit.
 If you are coming to Germany for work, you will need a work visa.
 If you are coming to study, you will need a student visa.
 Both of these visas require you to have a confirmed job or place at a university before you apply.
 Once you arrive in Germany, you will need to register your address at the local Residents' Registration Office (Einwohnermeldeamt) within two weeks of moving in.
 You will need to bring your passport and proof of address.
 After registering your address, you can apply for a residence permit at the Foreigners' Registration Office (Ausländerbehörde).
 The type of residence permit you need depends on the purpose of your stay.
 For example, if you are in Germany for work, you will need a residence permit for employment.
 If you are in Germany to study, you will need a residence permit for study.
 In addition to your visa and residence permit, you may also need other documents depending on your situation.
 For example, if you are working in Germany, you may need a work permit.
 If you are studying, you may need proof of enrollment at a university.
 It's important to start the process of obtaining these documents as early as possible, as it can take several weeks or even months to complete.
-You should also make sure to keep all of your documents in a safe place, as you may need to show them to authorities during your stay in Germany," said one person in Leipzig.
+You should also make sure to keep all of your documents in a safe place, as you may need to show them to authorities during your stay in Germany," remarked one foreigner who made the move to Leipzig.

 Get Quote